 For the first six months after someone passes away because of another person’s misconduct, the only person who has the legal right to file a wrongful death claim is the decedent’s personal representative.
 This is usually someone nominated to fill that role in the decedent’s will, but if there is no valid will or a will does not name anyone as personal representative, a court may assign someone to fill this role.

 Once six months have passed, any beneficiary (a person who could inherit property from the decedent) can file a claim on their own behalf or on behalf of all beneficiaries together.
 It is important to note that you have two years from the date of the fatal accident to file your claim.
 Failing to file within this deadline could leave you unable to recover any compensation at all, so it is best to reach out to a wrongful death lawyer in Bensalem as soon as possible.

 A Bensalem Wrongful Death Attorney Can Help

 Filing a lawsuit after a serious accident is never simple.
 However, if the circumstances leading up to your claim involve the wrongful death of a family member, enforcing your rights and protecting your loved ones’ best interests can be almost impossible to manage by yourself.

 Fortunately, help is available from a dedicated Bensalem wrongful death lawyer with years of experience guiding families like yours through unimaginable situations like this.
-Our winning team at Ostroff Injury Law has extensive experience handling wrongful death cases all over the state.
+Our winning team at Ostroff Godshall Injury and Accident Lawyers has extensive experience handling wrongful death cases all over the state.
 In one case, Founding Partner Jon Ostroff was able to recover $500,000 for a family after their loved one was run over by a truck after falling down in a parking lot.
 If you have lost a family member in a situation like this, call today for a free case consultation.
 We are ready to get to work for you.